Gardening With Your Kids: Tips, Tricks, and Benefits of Gardening With Children

 If you want to plan a fun project or activity with your kids, it may get them more invested in the garden.
 Kids love the chance to put their own spin on a garden.
 Here are some of the best gardening activities to do with kids.

 If your child has a floral or nature name, invite them to plant the corresponding plant in their garden plot!
-Many of these plants are easy to grow (or just transplant, if you’d like to keep things super simple), including sage, violets, daisies, ivy, and basil.
+Many of these plants are easy to grow (or just transplant, if you’d like to keep things super simple), including sage, African violets, daisies, ivy, and basil.
 If your child doesn’t have a botanical name, you can use the name of a family member, friend, or neighbor.

 It can be fun to grow gardens in segments, letting kids work on one section at a time.
 One fun activity is to plant a rainbow garden.
 Choose your favorite herbs, flowers, fruits, or vegetables in each color.